-Budget Secretary Amenah Pangandaman has refuted allegations by former Ako Bicol Party-list Rep. Elizaldy Co that she was involved in alleged P100 billion insertions in the 2025 national budget.
+Budget Secretary Amenah Pangandaman has refuted allegations by former Ako Bicol Party-list Rep. Elizaldy Co regarding P100 billion budget insertions supposedly ordered by President Ferdinand Marcos Jr.

 Topics in this story